 A lecture and field course treating the nature, methodologies, and problems of plant taxonomy.
 Aspects of nomenclature, classification, and floristics are treated.
 Representative families of vascular plants are studied with particular reference to the local flora.
 (At least two field trips are required outside of class hours.)
 Prerequisites: BIOL 222.
-Credits: 4(2-4).
-Offered every fall.
+Credits: 4(2-4) Offered every fall discussions.
+The laboratory will emphasize field surveys and practical techniques, both analytical and quantitative.
+Participation on a field trip to a marine station is required.
+Prerequisites: BIOL 203.
+Credits: 4(3-3) Offered fall, odd years